 Alastair Smart, head of development at The Crown Estate, said the development would enhance the area's already strong reputation as a dining destination.

-“The regeneration of St. James’s Market is an opportunity to revive a neglected location at the heart of London, bringing it back into line with historic St James’s for the benefit of 21st century businesses, local residents and visitors alike," he said.
+“The regeneration of St. James’s Market is an opportunity to revive a neglected location at the heart of London, bringing it back into line with historic St James’s for the benefit of 21

 "Our long term vision for the area will protect St. James’s distinct niche in the West End office market, enhance its position as a stimulating and eclectic shopping and dining destination, create new homes, improve the public realm and above all, protect St. James’s celebrated heritage,” Smart added.

 The plans are, Crown Estate said, designed to bring bring the area back in line with the quality of the historic St. James’s part of the city with world-class architecture, preserved facades and a public area improvement.